RIKEN-RCCS/MilvusVisor/README.md

 ### On QEMU

 First, please install QEMU that supports emulating `QEMU ARM Virtual Machine`, `a64fx` CPU.
+Then, you should build the hypervisor by the above method.
-Then, run the following command to run the built hypervisor.
+After that, run the following command to run the built hypervisor.

 ```bash
 cd path/to/repo-root/src
 cargo xtask run --bios /usr/share/qemu-efi/QEMU_EFI.fd #Please set the path of your QEMU_EFI.fd
 ```

+For more options, please see `cargo xtask help`.

 ### On a physical machine from a USB memory stick